-Two months later, an MRI gave her the all clear but she couldn’t shake the feeling that something was wrong.
+Following treatment, an MRI showed no sign of cancer but she couldn’t shake the feeling that something was wrong.

 “People have told me that it’s the best cancer to get because it is so treatable.
 Even if you do beat cervical cancer, it has a 60pc chance of recurring within five years.
 And if it comes back, there is no stopping it then,” said Laura.